originjs/docs/docs/en/guide/tools/webpack-to-vite/README.md

 ## Conversion items

-The following is a list of configuration items that need to convert.
+The following is a list of configuration items that need to convert

 Legend of annotations: